2nd Rhode Island Regiment

 The 2nd Rhode Island Regiment (also known as Hitchcock's Regiment and the 11th Continental Infantry) was authorized on 6 May 1775 under Colonel Daniel Hitchcock in the Rhode Island Army of Observation and was organized on 8 May 1775 as eight companies of volunteers from Providence County of the colony of Rhode Island.
 As part of a brigade organized under Nathanael Greene, the unit participated in the Siege of Boston during the remainder of 1775.
 Some elements accompanied Benedict Arnold's expedition to Quebec late in the year.
-The unit was renamed the 11th Continental Regiment on the first day 1776.
+The unit was renamed the 11th Continental Regiment on the first day of 1776.

 In its new designation, the regiment fought in the New York and New Jersey campaign starting in August 1776.
 After retreating across New Jersey, the unit was renamed the 2nd Rhode Island Regiment and fought at Assunpink Creek and Princeton in early January.
 Hitchcock died soon after and the 2nd Regiment was ordered away to defend the Hudson River valley.
 In September 1777 the regiment, now under Colonel Israel Angell, was recalled to the main army for the Philadelphia Campaign.
 With the 1st Rhode Island Regiment, it won a victory at Red Bank in October 1777.
 Portions of the unit defended Fort Mifflin where the 2nd Regiment's Major Simeon Thayer assumed command of the fort near the end of the siege.

 In 1778 the regiment fought at the battles of Monmouth and Rhode Island.
 In June of the following year it was in the thick of action at Springfield in New Jersey.
 On 1 January 1781, the regiment was consolidated with the 1st Regiment and the new unit was renamed the Rhode Island Regiment.
 For the unit's subsequent history, see the 1st Rhode Island Regiment.